brianhigh/brfss/sleep_duration.md

 > The age-adjusted prevalence and 95% confidence interval (CI) of the recommended healthy sleep duration (≥7 hours) was calculated by state and selected characteristics, and adjusted to the 2000 projected U.S. population aged ≥18 years.

-We mearly took the mean of the prevelance of each age level by state, without taking into account any other "selected characteristics" or the "2000 projected U.S. population".
+We merely took the mean of the prevelance of each age level by state, without taking into account any other "selected characteristics" or the "2000 projected U.S. population".